Action quantum speed limits: Action Quantum Speed Limits

-It is crucial to point out that, for any given path $\gamma^*$, Eq.~\eqref{ACTIONQSL} is saturated when $\gamma^*$ is a geodesic and the speed along it is constant.
-This means that, if a given path is already optimal in the sense that it coincides with a geodesic and thus saturates the geometric QSL, then the action QSL will also be saturated provided this path is traversed at a constant rate.
+It is crucial to point out that, for any given path $\gamma^*$, Eq.~\eqref{ACTIONQSL} is saturated when $\gamma^*$ is a geodesic and the speed along it, $\sqrt{\,\sum_{jk=1}^M g_{jk} \frac{d\lambda_j}{dt}\frac{d\lambda_k}{dt}}$ is constant.
+This means that, if a given path is already optimal in the sense that it coincides with a geodesic and thus saturates the geometric QSL, then the action QSL will also be saturated provided this path is traversed at a constant speed in the corresponding metric.
 Conversely, when a given path is not optimal, then Eq.~\eqref{ACTIONQSL} becomes more delicately dependent on this instantaneous speed, as we show explicitly below.

 Another important consideration stems from the following chain of inequalities: